 He had one job!
 A job that he did very well – although we did discover that Rob was just as bad as me when it comes to making decisions!
 After many “uhmm & ahh” trips to Hugo Boss in Cardiff where they were in-between seasons with stock, I suggested that we take a spontaneous trip to Bicester Village.
-Within 20 minutes Rob had found his perfect three piece navy Hugo Boss suit – the last one in his size - and at half price.
+Within 20 minutes Rob had found his perfect three-piece navy Hugo Boss suit – the last one in his size - and at half price.
 Result!
 Rob’s shoes were from Ted Baker and his tie was sourced by High Society, Cowbridge when we purchased bridesmaids' dresses and the usher’s ties.

 As our wedding was on a Saturday in June, it would have been impossible to be able to oversee exactly how the venue looked before the big day – panic.
 Our Florist Eve was a superstar.
 We spent a few meetings scrolling through Pinterest together and Eve sketched up the perfect designs.
 My bouquet was a loose organic asymmetric design of ivory, white and green filled with roses, dahlias, hydrangeas, cow parsley, jasmine, eucalyptus & asparagus fern.
 The bridesmaids had smaller versions of these.
 The buttonholes consisted of foliage and a small pop of ivory posies.
 Eve’s showstopper was the venue design.
 In the Oak room, Eve created a beautiful foliage and copper light swag and in the marquee, Eve created stunning hanging foliage displays and the perfect floral and glass display for the top tables.
 Olive trees were also in abundance around the venue!